Typhoon Silver Lining: Safe Water For Generations

 · About Water Missions International

-Notably, Charity Navigator has awarded Water Missions International their top rating seven years in a row, a distinction shared by only two percent of the charities rated by the organization.
+Notably, Charity Navigator has awarded Water Missions International their top rating eight years in a row, a distinction shared by only one percent of the charities rated by the organization.
 To learn more about Water Missions International, visit www.watermissions.org.

 Be sure to follow @watermissions on Twitter and 'Like' our page on Facebook so that you don't miss any updates concerning our response.
 You can read our blog post about Haiyan by clicking here.